KishanDeka/paywatch/README.md

 **Synthetic evidence only:** the gate retained 75% of held-out fraud, and the cascade recalled 65%.
 This is a documented failure of the validation gate to generalize, not a production-quality fraud detector.
 The measured local p95 scoring time is in `reports/benchmark.json`; it excludes Kafka, HTTP, database latency, and queueing.
-Do not present it as end-to-end latency or throughput.

-## Read next
+## Read more

 - [Detailed model and engineering choices](docs/DESIGN.md)
 - [Model card and evaluation limitations](docs/MODEL_CARD.md)